PS-O5/Purchase_Power_Parity_Comparator/README.md

 # Purchase_Power_Parity_Comparator

-Fetches data from World Bank API and then calculates the Purchase Power Parity for India with respect to other countries.
+Fetches the GDP data from the World Bank API and then calculates and plots the Purchase Power Parity for India with respect to other countries.